Life on Mars: Water salinity and temperature

 Astrobiologists funded by NASA are researching the limits of microbial life in solutions with high salt concentrations at low temperature.
 Any body of liquid water under the polar ice caps or underground is likely to exist under high hydrostatic pressure and have a significant salt concentration.
 They know that the landing site of Phoenix lander was found to be regolith cemented with water ice and salts, and the soil samples likely contained magnesium sulfate, magnesium perchlorate, sodium perchlorate, potassium perchlorate, sodium chloride and calcium carbonate.
 Earth bacteria capable of growth and reproduction in the presence of highly salted solutions, called halophile or "salt-lover", were tested for survival using salts commonly found on Mars and at decreasing temperatures.
 The species tested include Halomonas, Marinococcus, Nesterenkonia, and Virgibacillus.
 Laboratory simulations show that whenever multiple Martian environmental factors are combined, the survival rates plummet quickly, however, halophile bacteria were grown in a lab in water solutions containing more than 25% of salts common on Mars, and starting in 2019, the experiments will incorporate exposure to low temperature, salts, and high pressure.

 Mars-like regions on Earth

-On 21 February 2023, scientists reported the findings of a "dark microbiome" of unfamiliar microorganisms in the Atacama Desert in Chile, a Mars-like region of planet Earth.
+On 21 February 2023, scientists reported the findings of a "dark microbiome" of unfamiliar microorganisms in the Atacama Desert in Chile, a Mars-like region of Earth.

 Missions

 Mars-2

 Mars-1 was the first spacecraft launched to Mars in 1962, but communication was lost while en route to Mars.
 With Mars-2 and Mars-3 in 1971–1972, information was obtained on the nature of the surface rocks and altitude profiles of the surface density of the soil, its thermal conductivity, and thermal anomalies detected on the surface of Mars.
 The program found that its northern polar cap has a temperature below −110 C and that the water vapor content in the atmosphere of Mars is five thousand times less than on Earth.
 No signs of life were found.

+Signs of life of the Mars space program AMS from orbit were not found.
+The descent vehicle Mars-2 crashed on landing, the descent vehicle Mars-3 launched 1.5 minutes after landing in the Ptolemaeus crater, but worked for only 14.5 seconds.